autistic-symposium/amm-arb-toolkit-py/README.md

 <br>

-## [Extra] Getting all token balances for all the exchanges with the web3 Python library
+## [Extra] Getting all token balances for all exchanges with Python's web3 library

 To be able to compare our results from the previous steps, we implemented an alternative way to fetch pair balances utilizing the [Python web3 library](https://web3py.readthedocs.io/en/stable/):